 On arrival into Cape Town, collect your rental car and make your way into the city to stay at Trevoyan Guesthouse.

 Stay for three nights with breakfast included.
 Spend the next couple of days exploring the sights of Cape Town.
 Take a cable car up Table Mountain, hop on the ferry to Robben Island, drive down to the Cape of Good Hope and dine at some of Africa’s finest restaurants- Cape Town has something for everyone.

 Days 5 - 7 : The Winelands, South Africa

 Stay at Avondrood Guest House for 2 nights

 This morning check out of Trevoyan and head into the Cape Winelands to Avondrood Guesthouse.
 Here you will stay in the charming village of Franschhoek, for two nights with breakfast included.

 Spend the day learning the history behind this world-renowned wine region and understanding the wine-making process.
-Enjoy lunch at one of the region’s premier restaurants, La Petite Ferme with its stunning views over the Franschhoek valley or indulge in some wine tasting.
+Enjoy lunch at one of the region’s premier restaurants, such as La Petite Ferme with its stunning views over the Franschhoek valley or indulge in some wine tasting.

 Day 7 - 8 : Near Oudtshoorn, South Africa

 Stay at La Plume Guest House for 1 night